FrancoRamirezz/Flask-React-OpenAI/README.md

 ### Client:
 Go into terminal and type this "npm install"

-Then run "npm start" in the terminal and all the following dependencies will follow
+Then run "npm start" in the terminal and all the following dependencies will follow.
+Make sure that the dependencies are ready to go in your json files

 Open http://localhost:3000 to view it in the browser.